praveenperera/qrideshare/README.md

 ## Synopsis

 Qrideshare is a platform for Queen's University students to share rides between their homes and Queen's University in Kingston ON.
 This project is currently in currently in a very early alpha stage.
+Front end was designed using the bootstrap framework.

 Currently the project is very simple, users are able to sign up and post a ride with information such as when and where they are leaving from and going to.
 Once posted other users can request a seat.
 If the driver accepts the person as a passenger, they will be added to the ride and the posted ride will show one less available spot.